mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 }
 ```

 The vertical stack is all we need to place the dragging indicator and content of the bottom sheet.
-We also use *Shapes API* to draw the dragging symbol programmatically, which is really simple. *GeometryReader* provides all the needed information about the size of the parent view that allows us properly place our view.
-We use the offset modifier to move our view, depending on its state.
+We also use *Shape API* to draw the dragging symbol programmatically, which is really simple. *GeometryReader* provides all the needed information about the size of the parent view that allows us properly place our view.
+We use the *offset* modifier to move our view, depending on its state.

+> To learn more about *Shape API* and *GeometryReader* take a look at ["Building BarChart with Shape API in SwiftUI"](/2019/08/14/building-barchart-with-shape-api-in-swiftui/) post.

 The last step is to attach the drag gesture and move the view whenever the user drags the finger.
 Let's see ho we can do that.

 ```swift
 @GestureState private var translation: CGFloat = 0